 - Copy that overcomes the many objections about committing to a regular payment

-The best subscription box landing pages have these and more.
+The best subscription box post-click landing pages have these and more.
 Today, we look at six designs to see what they do well, and what they could do better, to get visitors to convert on their offer.

-6 Subscription box critiques
+6 subscription box post-click landing page critiques

 Above the fold, this landing page from FabFitFun wastes no space with excessive copy.
 The headline “Get the Winter Box” (which nearly matches the headline of the ad) is accompanied by a bright and contrasting CTA and an image of the winter subscription box to the right, along with a sentence about the product below.
 But where do your eyes go?